Last Updated on September 6, 2023 by Rebecca Lake

 If you’re planning to give starting a blog a try, here are a few pointers.

 Choose a good hosting platform for your blog

-Your choice of blogging platform is the most important decision you can make as a new blogger.
 If you plan to use your blog to make money, definitely go with a self-hosted blog through WordPress.org, NOT WordPress.com.

 To set up a WordPress.org blog, you’ll need to get a domain name and a hosting plan.
-I bought my domain and hosting through Siteground to keep things simple.
+I originally bought my domain and hosting through Siteground to keep things simple.